-AAMVA serves as administrator for the Non-Resident Violators Compact and the Social Security Administration.
+AAMVA serves as secretariate for the Non-Resident Violators Compact (NRVC) and the Driver License Compact (DLC).
 Funds collected and disbursed on their behalf are not revenue and expenses of AAMVA.
-The balance of funds collected and not disbursed as of September 30, 2019 and 2018, is reflected as agency funds held in the accompanying consolidated statement of financial position.
+The balance of funds collected and not disbursed as of September 30, 2020 and 2019, is reflected as agency funds held in the accompanying consolidated statements of financial position.